Global survey shows rising costs of living are significantly affecting international student mobility

 - We look at part-time work policies in 7 major destinations

-Just as international student mobility gathers steam after the blow to travel dealt by the COVID-19 pandemic, another threat emerges.
+International student mobility continues to gather steam after the pandemic, but another threat has emerged this year.
 A global survey of 21,000 students in 108 countries conducted by IDP reveals that escalating costs of living in 2023 pose a major issue for students hoping to study abroad.

 As students’ families struggle to make ends meet, they may have to forgo or defer plans for overseas study – or choose Plan B options that are more affordable than their #1 preference.
 Fully half (51%) of surveyed students said they are reconsidering their decision to study overseas.